AppliedEnergistics/appliedenergistics.github.io/content/features/me-network/storage-cells/storage-cells/16k-item-storage-cell.md

 Middle Tier Storage Cell, which can contain 16,384 bytes of storage.

-16,384 bytes of storage can hold 2,032 Stacks of a single item. or 1,040 Stacks,while holding 63 Different items.
+This cell can hold 63 item types and 1,040 Stacks of each type (66,560 of each type, 4,193,280 total).
+If only one type of item is stored, this cell can hold 2,032 Stacks of that type (130,048 total).

 The 16k Storage Cell uses 128 bytes of data to store a single type.
 [Click here for details on how storage math works.](../../storage-cells.md)